What Is Adaptive Learning Technology in Online Education?

 Myth: Adaptive Learning Replaces Teachers

 Perhaps the most common misconception is that adaptive systems automate instruction and eliminate the need for educators.
 In reality, the most effective implementations use technology to enhance rather than replace human teachers.
-Educators remain essential for curriculum design, motivational support, complex facilitation, and addressing the nuanced situations that algorithms cannot handle.
+Educators remain essential for curriculum design, motivational support, complex facilitation, and addressing nuanced situations that algorithms cannot handle.

 Myth: Adaptive Learning Is Only for Struggling Students